Quality Check Definition and Application

 dq_engine = DQEngine(WorkspaceClient())

-# load check file defined in 'checks_file' in the run config
+# Load check from the installation (from file defined in 'checks_file' in the run config)

 input_df = spark.read.table("catalog1.schema1.table1")